carpentries-lab/good-enough-practices/_episodes/06-track_changes.md

 The ability to see so-called "diffs" is one of the great joys of version control systems.
-Unfortunately, Microsoft Office files (like the `.docx` files used by Word) or other binary files, e.g., PDFs, can be stored in a version control system, but it is not possible to pinpoint specific changes from one version to the next.
+Unfortunately, Microsoft Office files (like the `.docx` files used by Word) or other binary files, e.g., PDFs, can be stored in a version control system, but it is not always possible to pinpoint specific changes from one version to the next.
 Tabular data (such as CSV files) can be put in version control, but changing the order of the rows or columns will create a big change for the version control system, even if